randith/goexample/README.md

 2. I started running short on time so I did not add tests for 4-6.
 I would add these as well as a round-trip test using the endpoints.
 3. I interpreted step 6 "hash requests" to include creating and getting the hashes
 4. I left TODO comments in the code to shed light on my thoughts.
 I do not like leaving them in the code normally as they grow stale fast.
+5. I also used microseconds for stats as it was more interesting

 ## running
 1. prerequisites